SirMekus/ego/README.md

 The method wil extract the 'minimal' request parameters (or payload) needed to interact with the API endpoint of your preferred service provider or payment gateway.

 However, it is possible that you might want to interact with the underlying payment gateway class directly.
-This may be because the payment gateway class (integrated in this library) adds some method(s) that may not be available in the general interface above.
+This may be because the payment gateway class (integrated in this package) adds some method(s) that may not be available in the general interface above.

 For instance, if the underlying payment gateway class has a method `createInvoice` which is not defined in the above interface, it can't be accessed directly from the `PaymentFactory` class.
 You can do this like so instead: